Ötzi: Body

-By current estimates, at the time of his death, Ötzi was 160 cm tall, weighed about 50 kg, and was about 45 years of age.
+By the most recent estimates, at the time of his death, Ötzi was 160 cm tall, weighed about 50 kg, and was about 45 years of age.
 When his body was found, it weighed 13.750 kg.
 Because the body was covered in ice shortly after his death, it had only partially deteriorated.
 Initial reports claimed that his penis and most of his scrotum were missing, but this was later shown to be unfounded.
-Analysis of pollen, dust grains and the isotopic composition of his tooth enamel indicates that he spent his childhood near the present South Tyrol village of Feldthurns, north of Bolzano, but later went to live in valleys about 50 km farther north.
+Analysis of pollen, dust grains and the isotopic composition of his tooth enamel indicates that he spent his childhood near what is now the South Tyrol village of Feldthurns, north of Bolzano, but later went to live in valleys about 50 km farther north.

 In 2009, a CAT scan revealed that the stomach had shifted upward to where his lower lung area would normally be.
-Analysis of the contents revealed the partly digested remains of ibex meat, confirmed by DNA analysis, suggesting he had a meal less than two hours before his death.
+Analysis of the contents revealed the partly digested remains of ibex meat, confirmed by DNA analysis, suggesting he had had a meal less than two hours before his death.
 Wheat grains were also found.
-It is believed that Ötzi most likely had a few slices of a dried, fatty meat, probably bacon, which came from a wild goat in South Tyrol, Italy.
-Analysis of Ötzi's intestinal contents showed two meals (the last one consumed about eight hours before his death), one of chamois meat, the other of red deer and herb bread; both were eaten with roots and fruits.
-The grain also eaten with both meals was a highly processed einkorn wheat bran, quite possibly eaten in the form of bread.
-In the proximity of the body, and thus possibly originating from the Iceman's provisions, chaff and grains of einkorn and barley, and seeds of flax and poppy were discovered, as well as kernels of sloes (small plum-like fruits of the blackthorn tree) and various seeds of berries growing in the wild.
+It is believed that he most likely had a few slices of a dried, fatty meat, which came from a wild goat in South Tyrol, Italy.
+Analysis of his intestinal contents showed two meals (the last one consumed about eight hours before his death), one of chamois meat, the other of red deer and herb bread; both were eaten with roots and fruits.
+The grain also eaten with both meals was a highly processed einkorn wheat bran, possibly bread.
+In the proximity of the body, and thus possibly originating from the Iceman's provisions, chaff and grains of einkorn and barley, and seeds of flax and poppy were discovered, as well as kernels of sloes (small plum-like fruits of the blackthorn tree) and various wild berry seeds.